lewisknewton/questionnaire-engine/README.md

 All questionnaires must be stored in the [questionnaires/](questionnaires/) directory as `.JSON` files.
 Any sub-directories within this directory will be searched recursively to load questionnaires included within them.

 The server will attempt to fetch questionnaires in the background so that new questionnaires are available to authors and participants shortly after their respective files are uploaded.

+Changes made to the questionnaire files will be reflected to authors on the [index.html](public/index.html) and [review.html](public/review.html) pages once fetched.
+However, to avoid confusion, participants taking questionnaires will not see the new changes unless they refresh the [take.html](public/js/take.js) page.

 For testing purposes, the [example.json](questionnaires/example.json) file has been included to provide an example questionnaire.
 Similar files—[another-example.json](questionnaires/another-example/another-example.json) and [without-questions.json](questionnaires/another-example/without-questions.json)—have also been included within a sub-directory.